maxdudek/WESTPA_OpenMM_Docker/README.md

 ## Saving the container to a new image

 To save a container as a new image, you will need to know the ID of the container.
-From **outside the docker bash session** (tmux is useful here) use  `docker ps` to get a readout of all running containers.
+From **outside the docker bash session** (tmux is useful here) use  `sudo docker ps` to get a readout of all running containers.

 Then commit a new image with a specified name:

 ```
-docker commit <container_id> new_image_name
+sudo docker commit <container_id> new_image_name
 ```

 You will then be able to run a container with this new image just like before: